Author Site Reviewresults

 An Incident Report shall be completed by the involved Paramedics whenever:

-2. When an investigation relating to the Paramedic Service is conducted by the Deputy Chief or designate for any reason;
+2. When an investigation relating to the Paramedic Services is conducted by the Deputy Chief or designate for any reason.

 8. Any circumstance which resulted in a risk to, or endangerment of the health or safety of, a patient, or any other person being transported in an ambulance.